teamhanko/hanko/README.md

 🚧 PLEASE NOTE: This project is pre-alpha and not yet functional.
 If you want to get notified as soon as we're ready you can sign up to our [newsletter](https://www.hanko.io/updates) or join our [Slack community](https://www.hanko.io/community).

-# We take you on a journey beyond passwords, and make sure your users won't get lost on the way
+# We take you on the journey beyond passwords, and make sure your users won't get lost on the way
 Passwordless logins have been promised to us for quite some time.
-But it's only recently that the ecosystem of devices, browsers, and operating systems is finally ready.
+But until now, passwordless was a compromise that only worked for some of the users and was deemed immature and ultimately not truly better than passwords.
+It's only recently that the ecosystem of devices, browsers, and operating systems is finally ready.
 With most devices now shipping with biometric sensors like Touch ID, Face ID, and Windows Hello and supporting WebAuthn APIs (web and native) out of the box, it's enabling a truly fascinating login experience that will replace passwords for good.

 # Build your product, not another (password) login